Cyace84/tip4/src/pages/usageAndDeployment/prerequisites.md

 ## Packages

-In order to perform the operations mentioned in this documentation using  [`everscale-inpage-provider`](https://github.com/broxus/everscale-inpage-provider) , the target contracts artifacts, including the contract tvc and code, are required.
-These artifacts can be obtained using the `locklift build` command, which generates the necessary files which we can provide them by simply copying and pasting the these required files from the build folder as we generated them earlier in [lockliftConfigSetup](/src/pages/gettingStarted/lockliftConfigSetting.md#step-3-build-the-artifacts).
+In order to perform the operations mentioned in this documentation using  [`everscale-inpage-provider`](https://provider-docs.broxus.com/) , the target contracts artifacts, including the contract tvc and code, are required.
+These artifacts can be obtained using the `locklift build` command, which generates the necessary files which we can provide them by simply copying and pasting the these required files from the build folder as we generated them earlier in [Locklift Config Setup](/src/pages/gettingStarted/lockliftConfigSetup.md#step-3-build-the-artifacts).

 ::: tip